Wing Chun Online Glossary

 Proper execution of Bong Sao requires attention to several key points.
 The technique should maintain a spiraling or corkscrewing action, with the elbow kept close to the body.
 It's crucial to understand that Bong Sao is not a static technique and should never lift away from the body.
 The elbow should remain immovable, providing a strong structure.
 Sifu Kendra Mahon emphasizes that "Wing Chun cannot exist without Bong Sao," highlighting its importance in dealing with stronger opponents and its unique role as the only Wing Chun technique that doesn't follow the elbow along centerline principle.
 When performed correctly, Bong Sao embodies Wing Chun's core principles of economy, structure, and fluidity, making it an indispensable tool in both self-defense and combat applications.

-Fook Sao (Bridging Arm)
+Fook (Fuk) Sao (Bridging Arm)

 Fook Sao, or the "bridging arm," is a key concept in Wing Chun kung fu, playing an essential role in the system's structure and combat strategy.
 This technique is primarily used to protect the practitioner while maintaining offensive capabilities.
 When executing Fook Sao, the forearm is positioned at an angle, typically at about 45 degrees, creating a "bridge" between the practitioner and their opponent.
 This position allows the practitioner to control the distance, redirect incoming attacks, and set up opportunities for counterstrikes, all while keeping the centerline protected.